 Need-to-Know Nutrition Basics

 Before You Start.
-Before diving into the nine steps, I’m going to explain why a good bodybuilding diet is important and what important nutrition concepts you must know.
+Before diving into the ten steps, I’m going to explain why a good bodybuilding diet is important and what important nutrition concepts you must know.

 - Definition of Calories.
 Calories is defined as a measurement of the energy in food.
 Your body needs the calories in food to get the energy it needs to function.